okeefm/s3g/doc/gcode_protocol.markdown

 Registers

-    T: (code, optional) If present, the platform to wait for.
+    T: (code) The platform to wait for.
     P: (code, optional) If present, sets the time limit that we wait for.

 S3g Output